devgateway/www.developmentgateway.org/_posts/2008-08-19-e-government-tool-makes-development-aid-more-effective.md

 created: 1219167304
 old_path: news/e-government-tool-makes-development-aid-more-effective
 title: E-government Tool Makes Development Aid More Effective
-lede: WASHINGTON—The Development Gateway announced today that it will showcase the results of the implementation of the Aid Management Platform (AMP) at the Accra High-Level Forum on Aid Effectiveness, to be held from Sept.
+excerpt: WASHINGTON—The Development Gateway announced today that it will showcase the results of the implementation of the Aid Management Platform (AMP) at the Accra High-Level Forum on Aid Effectiveness, to be held from Sept.
 2–4, 2008.
 ---